 The very fact that we are moving to private marketplaces and PMP deals are gradually evolving with programmatic direct implies that brands need more transparency as to where their advertisements are being displayed.
 Open exchanges need to be more cautious of both brokers and SSPs since a lot of misinterpretation can go and the middlemen and the brokers can soak a lot of money which in turn should be in the hands of the publishers and marketers.
 Thus open exchanges need to be more cautious and create policy checks to curb ad network arbitrage.

 Benefits of Ad Network Arbitrage?

-If you see, arbitrage is almost everywhere in the industry.
-Native ad networks run on arbitrage model where visitors are directed to websites which makes revenue from display ads and video ads.
-It exists in CPM, CPC, CPA models, it exists in the display, native and video as well.
-Adtech without arbitrage is still a question that would require a deep thinking.
-The very fact that arbitrage exists is because of the fact that traffic is not valued at the same pricing and the complexity of the ad exchanges give rise to a model that works.
+As you see, arbitrage is almost everywhere in the industry.
+Native ad networks run on an arbitrage model where visitors are directed to websites which make revenue from display ads and video ads.
+It exists in CPM, CPC, and CPA models, it exists in the display, native and video as well.
+Adtech without arbitrage is still a question that would require deep thinking.
+The very fact that arbitrage exists is because of the fact that traffic is not valued at the same pricing and the complexity of the ad exchanges gives rise to a model that works.
 The concept of arbitrage is nothing new and is employed by a lot of players in the ad tech ecosystem.
-So, why not you..
+So, why not you.
 We are listing the benefits of ad exchange arbitrage here…

 Quick profits- Arbitrage can be a cash printing machine if you do it correctly and definitely, you’re not doing anything bogus or wrong as long as your sources of traffic are not fraud and bot traffic.
 This is something you need to be very careful of while buying traffic from the exchanges.